oz123/awesome-c/README.md

 ## Learning, Reference and Tutorials ##

-This is a list of resources for learning C programming in general, or something useful relating to C programming.
+Resources for learning C programming in general, or something useful relating to C programming.

 ### Reference resources online ###